codexgigassys/codex-backend/README.md

 ## Development
 Wanna contribute?
-CodexGigas is an open, BSD-licensed, collaborative development effort that heavily relies on contributions from the whole community.
+Codex Gigas is an open, BSD-licensed, collaborative development effort that heavily relies on contributions from the whole community.
 We welcome tickets, pull requests, feature suggestions and bug fixing.

 When developing new modules or patches, please try to comply to the general code style that we try to maintain across the project.
 When introducing new features or fixing significant bugs, please also include a summary and possibly also introduce comprehensive documentation in our guide.
 If you want to debug the app it will be easier starting it as: